focusaurus/dotfiles-public/readme.md

 - i3wm
   - Suggestion from Ross.
 I think the keybinding modes has a lot of potential, but otherwise I don't like it and I will be shopping for a less-radical window manager
   - I don't think I get much benefit from tiling as 95% of the time I use maximized windows and 5% of the time I want side-by-side view and i3 wants me to prepare for side-by-side before launching a window vs easily switching after I have both windows launched
+  - I did a bit of shopping around for other window managers and the landscape seems really bleak, so for the moment I'm going to stick with i3wm.
+I'm getting better at its way of working and understanding how to get 2 existing windows side-by-side and then back to maximized
 - simple X hotkey daemon (sxhkd) for hotkey bindings
   - So far so good.
 Very nice.
 Very clean design.
 - zsh